NiklasTiede/MyBlog/content/post/6-Testing-and-Continous-Integration.md

 $ tox
 ```

-If you wanna test against a specific environment or execute only one test, then type:
+If you wanna test against a specific environment or execute only one file, then type:

 ```
 $ tox -e py38
-$ tox -e py38 -- test/main_test.py   # executes only single test
+$ tox -e py38 -- test/main_test.py   # executes only a single test
 ```

 Ok, we did the test locally, but when working in a team using continuous integration is pretty convenient.
 We set a `integrate.yaml` file up within a `.github/workflows` directory to tell github actions what jobs to execute.
 The following github actions file will test across different platforms and Python versions.